 Older Jeep vehicles that use a 42RE or 42RLE 4-speed automatic transmission have a widespread issue with delayed or failed gear shifts.
 There are two different scenarios when this happens.
-One is when shifting through 1st to 3rd gear, and the other is shifting from 3th to 4th gear.
-In most cases, there will be no check engine light or other symptoms.
+One is shifting through 1st to 3rd gear, and the other is shifting from 3rd to 4th gear.
+There will usually be no check engine light or other symptoms.

 - Worn or stuck governor pressure solenoid, preventing it from maintaining proper fluid pressure.
 This will affect 1st-3rd gear shifts.
 A faulty sensor or wiring issue will cause incorrect readings on the solenoid position.

-- Worn overdrive solenoid serves as a pressure accumulator that engages the overdrive gear.
+- A worn overdrive solenoid serves as a pressure accumulator that engages the overdrive gear.
 This will affect the 4th (overdrive) gear only.
 When this solenoid wears out, it cannot hold the transmission fluid pressure needed for proper operation.

 - Other possible causes include low transmission fluid levels or dirty transmission filters.